 Furthermore, even though the majority of avocados eaten in the U.S. are imported, California is home to over 3,000 avocado producers, although the climate crisis is starting to leave its mark in many California farms.
-As reported by the HuffPost, the state’s soils are feeling the avocado drought as well.
+The state’s soils are feeling the avocado drought as well.

 Some Plausible Solutions to the Avocado Crisis

 How can we resolve this avocado crisis?
 Well, firstly, farmers could minimize the number of soil treatments they use by producing avocado crops in a more precise manner.
 Farmers could also begin to implement “solar-powered pumps to irrigate fields, rather than powering them with diesel generators.”
-Renewable energy is always a step in the right direction, as can be understood from a previous Brightly article that compares the different types of renewable energy.
+Renewable energy is always a step in the right direction.

 Another trick consumers can implement is to keep their freshly bought avocados out of the waste bin.
-That means preserving them through a variety of techniques ranging from “brushing them with lemon to storing them in airtight containers.”
+That means learning how to store avocados properly, which could make them last up to three months.